Affiliate Disclosure: All links pay commissionReading Time: 39 minutes

 - SUPER accurate running pace from STRYD has now been independently verified by other reviewers and STRYD owners almost all say it is the most accurate

-- Power averages are taken over 5 steps or about 10 seconds
+- Power averages are taken over 5 steps or about 10 seconds.
+STRYD can be set to transmit various averages to Garmin watches via the app settings in Garmin Express.

 - No calibration is required.
-Enable auto-calibration and always being used as a source of pace and distance if your watch allows that setting.
+Enable auto-calibration and always being used as a source of pace and distance if your watch allows that setting – this is true for 99% of you and it’s what I do.

-- As of April 2017 pod calibration has just been introduced on SPARTANs.
+- As of April 2017 pod calibration was introduced on SPARTANs.

 - You can calibrate for pace through the STRYD app on your smartphone.
 I would suggest calibrating in ideal conditions for GPS reception.